simondhalliday/bfh-textbook/README.md

-# bfh-textbook
+# Microeconomics: Competition, Coordination and Conflict
 The graphics for a textbook on which I am working with Samuel Bowles (SFI, U. Siena, U. Mass, Amherst).

-Duncan Foley (New School for Social Research) is a former collaborator on the project and contributed significantly to our thinking in developing many of these figures.

 The graphics are licensed under a CC3 license with attribution given to Simon Halliday and Samuel Bowles.

-The chapters are in the following order:
+The chapters are in the following order (repo folder indicated after the colon):

 - Chapter 1: society
 - Chapter 2: people